UniversalDependencies/docs/_hy/feat/VerbForm.md

 In Armenian linguistics, these words are normally called _converbs_.
 However, since the UD definition `Part` partially covers the use of converbs, we use the same label.

+Note, that the so called _negative participle_ is used to form negated periphrastic conditional forms.
+They will have the additional feature [Connegative]().

-Armenian has eight types of participles:
+Armenian has seven types of participles:

 - The resultative participle is used to form the indicative mood in present perfect resultative, imperfect in the past resultative and proper resultative tense.
 It can be also used adjectively and can be negated.
 - The subject participle can be used only adjectively and can be negated.